sismundocarlo-byte/Python-for-Data-and-AI/Journal-Entry-1.md

 4. What could go wrong if the system is biased, wrong, or misused — and who would that affect?

-- If there is biased in our system a certain project might be ahead on schedule and allways be prioretize
+- If there is biased in our system a certain project might be ahead on schedule and allways be prioritize.
-- Some projects will be delayed because of wrong data inputs
+- Some projects will be delayed because of wrong data inputs.
+- There might be a wrong destribution of manpower in different projects.
+- Materials and bugeting might be dis alligned and cannot be tally appropriately.
+- Conflict of schedule and mobilization may arise.